wn-doolittle/caliper-spec/caliper.md

 <a name="jsonldDef" />

 __JSON-LD__: a specification providing a JSON-based data serialization and messaging format, processing algorithms and API for working with Linked Data.
-The messages described in this specification are intended to be used in programming environments that support JSON-LD.
+The messages described in this specification are intended to be used in programming environments that support [JSON-LD](http://json-ld.org/spec/latest/json-ld/).

 <a name="iriDef" />

-__IRI__: The Internationalized Resource Identifier ([IRI](https://www.ietf.org/rfc/rfc3987.txt)) extends the Uniform Resource Identifier (URI) scheme by using characters drawn from the Universal Character Set rather than ASCII.
-Linked Data rely on [IRIs](https://www.ietf.org/rfc/rfc3987.txt) to refer to most nodes and properties.
+__IRI__: The Internationalized Resource Identifier (IRI) extends the Uniform Resource Identifier (URI) scheme by using characters drawn from the Universal Character Set rather than ASCII per [RFC 3987](https://www.ietf.org/rfc/rfc3987.txt).
+Linked Data rely on IRIs to refer to most nodes and properties.

 <a name="iso8601Def" />